jlaire/dlx-cpp/README.md

   - AlgorithmDLX: Modify `search()` to call the callback on every level, so that it can be used to construct the shape of the search tree.
   - CMake, more unit tests, more examples.
-  - Make `NodeId` a template parameter to save space when possible.
   - Optimize `LinkedMatrix` construction; it uses temporary nodes that are not freed.